4 dead, 9 hospitalized after shooting at high school in Georgia; 14-year-old suspect in custody

 A 14-year-old suspect, identified by Hosey as Colt Gray, a student at the school, was taken into custody alive.
 The alleged shooter will be tried for murder as an adult, said Hosey.
 The victims have not been identified.

-"What you see behind us is an evil thing today," said Barrow County Sheriff Jud Smith at a news conference held Wednesday afternoon on school grounds.
-Smith told reporters that "we have multiple injuries" but did not share more information about the nature of them.
+"What you see behind us is an evil thing today," said Barrow County Sheriff Jud Smith at a news conference held earlier Wednesday afternoon on school grounds.

 Two gunshot victims were taken to Northeast Georgia Medical Center Barrow and one gunshot victim was taken to Northeast Georgia Medical Center Gainesville.
 All three had injuries that were not considered life-threatening.
 Multiple patients came into the hospital system with anxiety symptoms and others experiencing panic attacks, a spokesperson confirmed to CBS News.
 A spokesperson for Grady Health System, which operates Grady Memorial Hospital in Atlanta, previously said staff had received one gunshot wound patient from the high school.